GuerreiroSpiral/py-byte-pusher/README.md

 # Perfomance
 It is SLOW.
 It takes about 7-8 seconds for it to render an entire frame using Pygame.
-This is probably due to Python/Pygame, or my implementation is faulty.
+This is probably due to both Python and the configuration of my laptop, as most of the time is spent in the CPU step loop.